 There are interactive displays for the kids to enjoy, a laboratory area, models of how the port would have looked over 2,000 years ago, as well as lots of display cases full of treasure found from shipwrecks.

-Entry to the museum is free on Saturday afternoons and Sundays so it’s a good ideas to plan a visit at the weekend.
+Entry to the museum is free on Saturday afternoons and Sundays so it’s a good idea to plan a visit at the weekend.

 Take in the view from the Castillo de la Concepción

-For amazing views of the city, head to the Castillo de la Concepción at the highest point of Cartagena.
+For amazing views of the city, head to the Castillo de la Concepción at the highest point of Cartagena, one of the top things to see in Cartagena.
 The castle is a Roman temple turned into a Moorish fortification, eventually turned into a fortress by the Christians.

 You can get to the top via the glass lift or you can walk the road way, taking in the great views over the city as you go.
 Once at the top you can wander around the gardens, visit the museum and look out towers, and stop to rest in plenty of picturesque areas.